 80% of people are more likely to buy something after being recommended a product by people they trust.

-Trying to penetrate a person’s inner circle and getting them to recommend a product sounds like a lot more work than it’s worth.
+Trying to penetrate a person’s inner circle and get them to recommend a product sounds like a lot more work than it’s worth.
 However, a social media recommendation makes purchasing a product 18% more likely than traditional advertising.
 That’s where the power of video comes in.

 Combined with the exponential amounts of engagement a well-directed and produced video can achieve, getting a few customers to narrate their experience with your product is a pretty effective solution.
 Real customers would be preferable, but if actors have to be employed, the script has to be incredibly solid.